Skip to main content

 Freetime Policy:

-• For the shipments being carried to and from the U.S.A. under ONE’s tariff terms for demurrage and detention, ONE will only calculate free day usage when the pick-up or return facility(s) gate(s) is/are open for the cargo and equipment pick-up and return.
+• For shipments carried to and from the U.S.A. under ONE’s tariff terms for demurrage and detention, ONE will only calculate free day usage when the pick-up or return facility(s) gate(s) is/are open for the cargo and equipment pick-up and return.

 Demurrage Policy: